I’ve always found the fitness industry comical.

 This brings me to my next issue…

-P90X is short for Power 90 Day Extreme (yes, I laughed at the name too).
-As the name suggests, P90X is simply a 90 day program intended to generate rapid weight loss and (hopefully) improve body composition.
+As the name suggests, the P90X workout is simply a 90-day program intended to generate rapid weight loss and (hopefully) improve body composition.

 But I have a couple of questions:

-P90X is advertised as a one-size-fits-all program.
-However, a major drawback with these types of training routines is they can’t, and don’t, account for the needs of each and every individual, a concept touched upon by Dr. Mel Siff in his book Supertraining, called cybernetic periodization.
+The P90X workout is advertised as a one-size-fits-all program.
+But a major drawback with these types of training routines is they can’t, and don’t, account for the needs of each and every individual, a concept touched upon by Dr. Mel Siff in his book Supertraining, called cybernetic periodization.